cdhainaut/cdhainaut/README.md

 Hello, I'm Charles Dhainaut, a Naval Engineer with a focus on hydrodynamics and high-speed yacht optimization.

-📧 Feel free to reach out to me at ch.dhainaut@proton.me
+📧 Reach me out to me at ch.dhainaut@proton.me

 🌐 Explore further: https://cdhainaut.github.io